 Why use game concept testing?

-The best thing about game concept testing is that it saves you a good deal of time, money and other resources for the development.
-On the pre-launch stage, you get data-driven insights into how the audience would respond to your game in total or to the new feature.
+The best thing about game concept test is that it saves you a good deal of time, money and other resources for the development.
+On the pre-launch stage, you get data-driven insights into how the target audience would respond to your game in total or to the new feature.

 You can start with A/B testing the game subcategory to answer the question “Should I develop a card game or a puzzle game?”
 This is the most general thing you can A/B test.

-Additionally, game publishers can compare a few mobile game concepts that they are considering and select the most well-performing one.
-You can also choose between a few positioning strategies or understand the most well-performing audience, like should it be a game for kids or adults, etc.
+Additionally, mobile game publishers can compare a few mobile game concepts that they are considering and select the most well-performing one.
+You can also choose between a few positioning strategies or identify the most well-performing audience, like should it be a mobile game for kids or adults, etc.

-Overall, there are two major applications for game concept testing.
+Overall, there are two major applications for game concept test.

 1. Theme testing.